-If you're too busy to fit in some yoga, the good news is that you can improve your sleep with just one pose: Legs-Up-The-Wall (Viparita Karani).
-This asana is considered a restorative, gentle inversion and though it's usually practiced at the end of a yoga class, it can be helpful on its own to relax the body.
+If you only have time for one pose, make it this one: legs up the wall, also known as viparita karani.
+This asana is considered a restorative, gentle inversion, and while it's usually practiced at the end of a yoga class, it can be helpful on its own to relax the body.

-And when you're able to relax the body, it becomes easier to relax the mind, setting the stage for more restful sleep.
-Practice Legs-Up-The-Wall at night before getting into bed, or in the middle of the night when sleep is elusive.
+When you're able to relax the body, it becomes easier to relax the mind, setting the stage for more restful sleep.
+Practice the legs up the wall pose at night before getting into bed, or in the middle of the night when sleep is elusive.
 Add in some gentle breathing and the effects are even better!
 This pose can be practiced by beginners and beyond.

 - Sit sideways with your right side against the wall.

 - Exhale and gently swing your legs up onto the wall and your shoulders and head lightly down onto the floor.

 - Coming into this pose may take some practice.
 Your sitz bones don't need to be right against the wall, depending on the tightness of your hamstrings.
 Experiment with the position until you find the placement that works for you.